sandervonk/LC/multi.md

 Indeterminate forms are:
 $$\frac{0}{0}, \ \frac{\infty}{\infty}, \ \infty - \infty, \ 1^\infty$$

-We need to use tools such as l'hôpital's role to solve these
+We need to use tools such as l'hôpital's role to solve these.
+Note that **l'hôpital's rule does not apply to more than $\mathbb R^2$**, so there may only be one variable!

 ## Existence and Continuity
 The limit exists if $$\lim_{x \to a^-} f(x) = \lim_{x \to a^+} f(x)$$